pelamfi/whatsapp-archive-browse/README.md

-v## Whatsapp Archive Browseability Generator
+## Whatsapp Archive Browseability Generator

 This tool scans a directory for exported Whatsapp archives, zipped or otherwise and generates a clean static HTML folder where backed up Whatsapp chats can be